chvonrohr/k8s-cicd/01-basic_concepts/slides.md

 ### what is a container

+* an image and instructions how to run it
 * an isolated process or group of processes
   * resource restrictions (cpu, memory, network...)
   * separate file system